↓

 Emails will be received by the branch administrator/organiser and some of the elected branch officers.

-Phone 35904 (external: 0113 343 5904) (please use email if possible while the office is closed)
+Phone 35904 (external: 0113 343 5904) (Please use email if possible.)

 Post: UCU, Room 7.51, EC Stoner Building, University of Leeds, Leeds LS2 9JT.
-(The office is currently closed – if you need to physically post something please contact us by email or phone to discuss.)

 Regional office contact details